 In response to COVID-19, local businesses have adapted their protocols to ensure the health and safety of their customers and staff.
 These businesses are ready to welcome customers back, safely, and your support is more important than ever.
 For a list of businesses that are open in the area, click here.

-When travelling within B.C., visitors are reminded to be smart, safe, and respectful; if you are feeling sick, stay home.
+If you are travelling within B.C. for essential purposes, please remember to be smart, safe, and respectful; if you are feeling sick, stay home.
+Those travelling from other provinces should also consult with their local health officials for guidance on travel.
 If you develop symptoms of COVID-19, self-isolate immediately and contact 8-1-1 for guidance and testing.
-Those travelling from other provinces should also consult with their local health officials for guidance on travel.
-View B.C.'s guidelines on travel here.
+View additional information on travel here.

-While you’re planning your visit, and while exploring Kelowna and area, keep these things in mind to 'play safe and stay safe' this summer and beyond:
+While you’re planning your visit, and while exploring Kelowna and area, keep these things in mind to stay safe this fall and beyond:

 Many businesses in Kelowna are back to business with additional health and safety measures in place.
 For example, operating hours may be reduced, capacity limited or safety protocols may require you wear a mask.
 Ensure that you visit the website, social media channels, and/or call the businesses you hope to visit to plan ahead and reserve if necessary.